 Heat 2 tablespoons of olive oil in a large frying pan.
 Add the meat and allow it to brown, breaking it up with a wooden spoon or spatula until the meat is nicely separated and no longer pink (image 1 above).

 Add the chopped onions and minced garlic and continue to fry gently until the onion becomes translucent.
 Do not allow the onion to brown.
 Then add the spices, stir through (image 2 above), and add the passata.
 Cover with a lid and allow the sauce to simmer on a low heat until the meat is cooked and the onions are softened (10 to 15 minutes) (image 3 above).

 Mix the cooked pasts into the meat sauce, then ladle it into the prepared garlic bread crust (image 1 above).
 Sprinkle with grated cheese (image 2 above) and place in the hot oven for 10 minutes until the cheese has melted (image 3 above).

 Remove from the oven and serve hot with a fresh green leafy salad.

 Can I freeze garlic bread pasta bake?

-If you make a large amount of filling, you can use half to make the dish for supper, and freeze the other half for later use.
-Pack it into a suitable freezer container and you can store the pasta and meat sauce for up to 3 months.
+If you make a large amount of filling, you can use half to make the dish for supper and freeze the other half for later use.
+Pack the filling into a suitable freezer container and you can store the pasta and meat sauce for up to 3 months.

-To use, either just defrost and reheat in a saucepan and serve the pasta and meat sauce on it’s own.
-Or you can make a fresh garlic bread case, fill with the defrosted pasta and sauce, sprinkle with cheese.
+To use, either just defrost and reheat in a saucepan and serve the pasta and meat sauce on its own.
+Or you can make a fresh garlic bread case, fill it with the defrosted pasta and sauce, and sprinkle with cheese.
 Then just pop in the oven until the cheese has melted and the dish is piping hot.